 July and August

-In July, we are back to Bumthang where the choice is between Nimalung Tsechu and Krujey Tsechu.
-Both the festivals have become popular with visitors in recent years.
+In July, two festivals - Nimalung Tsechu and Krujey Tsechu take place simultaneously, followed by two days of lively Haa Summer Festival in Haa.
+These festivals have become popular with visitors in recent years.
 In August, we have the popular Masutaki Mushroom Festivals in Genekha and Ura.